How Much Compensation Can You Get for a Pedestrian Accident in New York?

 Consult an Experienced New York Accident Lawyer

-One of the most critical steps after a school zone accident is to consult a seasoned New York injury attorney to discuss your options.
+One of the most critical steps after a school zone accident is to consult a seasoned Bronx personal injury attorney to discuss your options.
 The sooner you act, the more likely you are to preserve key evidence.
 It also ensures memories are fresh and you do not miss filing deadlines.
 In New York, you generally have three years to file a lawsuit.
-However, there are important exceptions that may significantly shorten that time.
+However, actions against public school districts or municipalities typically require a notice of claim within 90 days of the accident.

-Meeting with an experienced lawyer early on will ensure you are preserving your rights.
+Meeting with an experienced lawyer early on can help preserve your rights.

 Moving forward with these steps in mind can help you feel less anxious as you navigate an unfamiliar process.